RakshithaReddy13/portfolio/content/pages/projects/project-two.md

 date: '2021-12-20'
 client: ''
 description: >-
-  In response to the unpredictable climatic conditions and pest attacks on crops, this project aims to create an integrated model that can assist farmers in detecting plant diseases and identifying pests.
-This technology will help farmers make informed decisions about crop management, reduce crop losses, and minimize the use of chemicals in agriculture.
-The proposed integrated model will utilize Deep Learning algorithms and image recognition techniques to accurately identify pests and plant diseases, making it a valuable tool for farmers worldwide.
+  This project aims to assist farmers in detecting plant diseases and pests using an integrated model that employs Deep Learning and image recognition techniques.
+By enabling informed decision-making, it seeks to reduce crop losses and chemical use, providing a valuable tool for sustainable agriculture worldwide.
 featuredImage:
   type: ImageBlock
   url: /images/Picture.png